MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/collect-performance-metrics-from-a-linux-system.md

 ---

-- `-P`: Indicates the processor to display statistics, the ALL argument indicates to display statistics for all the online CPUs in the system.
+- `-P`: Indicates the processor to display statistics, and the `ALL` argument indicates that statistics of all the online CPUs in the system should be displayed.
 - `1`: The first numeric argument specifies the interval (in seconds) at which `mpstat` should refresh and display new statistics.
 - `2`: The second numeric argument specifies the number of times `mpstat` should display statistics.
-In this case, it prints 2 statistics with 1 second time interval.
+In this case, it prints two statistics at a one-second interval.

 You can increase the number of times argument to accommodate longer data collection times.
-Generally, 3 or 5 seconds should be sufficient.
-For systems with higher core counts, reducing it to 2 seconds can help manage the volume of displayed data.
+Generally, three or five seconds are sufficient.
+For systems with higher core counts, reducing it to two seconds can help manage the volume of data displayed.

-#### How to read the output
+#### How to read the mpstat output

 Here's an example output of `mpstat`: